This post contains affiliate links. If you click the link and complete a purchase I receive a small commission at no extra cost to you.

 Where can you find water fountains in Copenhagen?

-Below you can find a interactive map, with 60 public water fountains spread across Copenhagen.
+Below you can find a interactive map (sorry in Danish only), with 60 public water fountains spread across Copenhagen.
 So when you’re out and about and exploring the city, you can always find fresh, clean and free water.
 Just look for a black cylinder, with a aluminum top, which says drinking water down the side.